lorenzosinisi/shutup/README.md

 After installing the gem run:

+    $ cd PROJECT_ROOT_FOLDER
     $ shutup

-NOTE: try to start the Rails app, open a new terminal window and then type:
+TEST IT: try to start the Rails app, open a new terminal window and then type:

     $ shutup